St Bertoline's, Barthomley

 The church building, seated firmly on a Neolithic barrow & drumlin, is built of mellow red sandstone in the local rustic perpendicular style of the fourteenth and fifteenth centuries.
 There are traces of earlier structures; a stoned-up Norman doorway and thirteenth century wall with scratch dial and outline of a former entrance.
 The nave is majestic with clerestory and carved oak ceiling, a renowned masterpiece.
 The ceiling inside the tower was replaced with oak beams during 2015 with the carved and decorated bosses reflecting the history of the church.The side aisles are equally impressive and the tower contains eight bells whose chimes are heard regularly throughout the year.
 The stained glass is the work of Clayton & Bell, Shrigley & Hunt and Pilkingtons.
 The Crewe Chapel contains fine funereal monuments ranging from a medieval recumbent knight to a Pre-Raphaelite ‘sleeping’ female figure of great beauty.
 The Church building is very worthy of it’s Grade 1 designation, which was awarded in 1967, and attracts many visitors each year.

 The congregation is regular and fills the nave each Sunday.
 There is a newly installed Makin Digital Organ and an impressive and thriving choir whose beautiful voices can be heard leading the hymns and psalms during the services.The whole atmosphere is friendly, welcoming and relaxed, while retaining dignity and purpose.
 Coffee and biscuits are served after morning services and a social atmosphere is very much in evidence.
 There are around thirty weddings and regular baptisms celebrated here throughout the year.

-We have recently completed the first stage in an extensive restoration project, and hope to start the second stage in the very near future.
+We have recently completed the second stage in an extensive restoration project, and hope to start the final stage in the very near future.
 Any donations to help us maintain this beautiful church would be very gratefully received.

 You are seeing this message instead because your browser has not loaded the program code to produce the map.